Cosmic-Infinity/ASCEE/README.md

 ⦿ `boolean inversion` : flag used to invert the colour space.
 Set it `ture` and the black and white will invert.

 ⦿ `int compressionfactor` : Determines how much smaller the ascii art should be.
 Higher the numbe = more the compression = smaller the ascii art.
 Images have a lot of pixels, all of them can't be used for character based art.
 Therefore I also don't recommend setting this number to 1.
 Trust me, you don't wanna wait for 90 seconds to get your image out.
+(Range : 1 to 10, maybe? it's not hardcoded, so go nuts)

 ⦿ `byte mode` : This generator comes with 2 modes. `high` and `low` bit depth, determined by `1 or 2`.
 Based on your preference or the image, one might give more pleasing result than the other.